LasseTypeform/Udacity_Racer_Simulation_Game/README.md

 # Welcome to the One and only UdaciRacer Simulation Game

+## Student Introduction
+To work with this project start by using git clone https://github.com/LasseTypeform/Udacity_Racer_Simulation_Game.git then follow the steps below.

+I've chosen to write my code to handle promises by using async/await functions containing try/catch for response and error handling.

+To complete the race logic, I had to find all the TODO tags in index.js and add needed code per the instructions given.

 ## Project Introduction

 Here is a partially built-out game that races cars—your job is to complete it!
 Throughout the game logic, you will find _"TODO"_ comments that must be completed in order for the game to work.
 You are going to use the asynchronous skills you gained in the course to fill in the blanks in this game.